t-mart/brother-mfc-7860dw-setup/README.md

    The main parts are:

    - Protocols and Ports tab
      - Protocols and Ports section
+       - Protocol Type: `TCP`
-         - Local port: `Specific Ports` and `20, 21, 21100-21110`
+       - Local port: `Specific Ports` and `20, 21, 21100-21110` (20 is for FTP data, 21 is for FTP
-           (20 is for FTP data, 21 is for FTP control, 21100-21110 are for passive mode.)
+         control, 21100-21110 are for passive mode.)
    - Scope tab
      - Remote IP address section
        - `These IP addresses:`
          - `192.168.1.0/24`, or whatever an appropriate CIDR subnet block would be for the network.

 6. Find the printer's IP address on the network.
 This information can be found on the printer itself through the LCD display: